 - Produce concisely written documents that focus on intended audience, clearly developed ideas, and free of grammatical and punctuation errors

 - Identify essential elements of service excellence and adapt own behavior and style of communication to build rapport with others

 - Apply new techniques and tools for effectively communicating with individuals and groups to resolve conflicts and build relationships

-► Time Management: Getting the most out of every hour in a day is a constant challenge in our busy work world: an overflowing inbox, numerous emails, constant interruptions, meetings and on and on.
+► Time Management/Managing Change: Getting the most out of every hour in a day is a constant challenge in our busy work world: an overflowing inbox, numerous emails, constant interruptions, meetings and on and on.
 Awareness of how we spend our time is a critical component to being able to successfully manage one's time.
-Although this program will not give you more hours in a day, you will learn to assess current time use, practical ways of prioritizing, and identify helpful time management tips to eliminate time wasters.
+Although this program will not give you more hours in a day, you will learn to explore your “time traps” through a self-assessment, learn practical ways to structure, prioritize, and minimize interruptions, and utilize time management tips to eliminate time wasters.

 Note: Participants must obtain approval from their supervisor to be considered for this program.

-Certificate Requirements: Attendance and successful completion of all sessions are required to receive a certificate of completion.
+Certificate Requirements: Attendance and successful completion of all sessions is required to receive a certificate of completion.

-Please fill out the form below to apply for Spring, 2014.
+Please fill out the form below to apply for Fall 2015.